Add Some Zip to Your Portfolio

 Robert is a member of The Motley Fool Blog Network -- entries represent the personal opinion of the blogger and are not formally edited.

 The rental car business continues to be fertile ground for consolidation activity, despite already high levels of concentration.
-On December 21, industry giant Avis Budget Group (NASDAQ: CAR) agreed to buy car-sharing startup Zipcar (NASDAQ: ZIP) for $511 million or $12.25 per share in cash, a 42% gain from the prevailing price.
+On December 21, industry giant Avis Budget Group (NASDAQ: CAR) agreed to buy car-sharing startup Zipcar (UNKNOWN: ZIP.DL2) for $511 million or $12.25 per share in cash, a 42% gain from the prevailing price.
 This acquisition comes just months after Hertz (NYSE: HTZ) completed its acquisition of the Dollar Thrifty chain for $2.3 billion in cash.
 Despite its management’s general dislike of the car-sharing concept, Avis realized that customer demand for the service has reached critical mass, especially in urban areas and on college campuses.

 What’s the Value?